mautic/developer-documentation-new/docs/rest_api/contacts.rst

         }
     }

-The response will indicate the success of subtracting points from the specified Point Group for the Contact.
+The response indicates the success of subtracting Points from the specified Point Group for the Contact.

 .. vale off